-Reasons to Avoid Brinjal During Pregnancy:
+Reasons to Avoid Brinjal (Eggplant) During Pregnancy

 There are various reasons for a pregnant woman to avoid eating brinjal.
 Some of the important reasons are as follows:

 - Ayurveda strictly advises the limit of brinjal consumption.
 Brinjal or eggplants contain large amounts of phytohormones, which may help in treating premenstrual syndrome and amenorrheai XA medical condition characterized by the absence of a regular menstrual cycle or periods in women older than 15 years of age. .
 There brinjal works as diureticsi XA class of medicines that remove excess salt and water from the body in the form of urine and lower blood pressure. .
 It can stimulate menstruation when consumed daily which is not a good option for a pregnant lady.
 This is one of the main reasons to avoid brinjal during pregnancy.
 However, research in this regard is limited.